SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/physics/PhotonLibrary.md

 The input file can be expressed in XRootD paths (which I believe is recommended) or as UNIX paths.
 Additional information is requested, like a tag for the photon library version and the software version used to process it.
+The script name is `MergePhotonLibrary.C`: it is a ROOT macro and it is documented inline in Doxygen format.
+Note that this can take *long*, and part of the processing is in ROOT's hands, and ROOT does not provide progress feedback (a real life case tool 15 minutes for that part alone).
+The script will report any missing voxel.
+A voxel is missing if no PMT collected any one photon coming from that voxel.
+There are two main
+possibilities:

+1. the voxel is (almost) blind: all its liquid argon is shielded from the PMT;
+2. a file was skipped.

+The report of the script says something like:

+     => 5982 voxels missing in 5982 blocks (0 blocks at least 10 voxel big)!

+The `0 blocks at least 10 voxel big` suggests that there is no missing file, in which case there would be large blocks missing (e.g. 1850 voxels in a row).
+The 5982 missing voxels are isolated (in as many "blocks"), and it can then be presumed that  of the "blind" type.

 ### Command sequence